Devam338/AI-gmail-summarizer/README.md

 # Inboxpulse — Gmail Sentiment Analyzer

-A Next.js app that scans your Gmail sent folder, identifies contacts you've reached out to, and uses Claude AI to analyze the sentiment of each conversation.
+A Next.js app that scans your Gmail sent folder, identifies contacts you've reached out to, and uses Google Gemini to analyze the sentiment of each conversation.

 ---